-Additionally, Title 8 of the Local Finance Law contains the statutory limitations on the power to contract indebtedness.
-Section 104.00 limits, in accordance with Article VIII, Section 4 of the Constitution, the ability of local governmental units to contract indebtedness to the respective Constitutional percent of the five-year average full valuation of taxable real estate.
+Additionally, Title 8 of the Local Finance Law contains the statutory limitations on the power to contract indebtedness and includes central and union free school districts not covered by the constitutional provisions.
+Section 104.00 limits, in accordance with Article VIII, Section 4 of the Constitution, the ability of local governmental units to contract indebtedness to the respective Constitutional percent of the five year average full valuation of taxable real property.
 The statutory provisions implementing Constitutional provisions authorizing deductions and excluding indebtedness from the debt limits are found in Title 9 and Title 10 of the Local Finance Law.
 In addition to the Constitutionally enumerated exclusions and deductions, deductions are also allowed for cash or appropriations for debt service pursuant to the authority of a decision of the New York Court of Appeals, the State's highest court.